davidsneighbour/kollitsch.dev/content/blog/2023/the-year-twitter-died/index.md

 title: The Year Twitter Died
 linkTitle: The Year Twitter Died
 description: "Explore The Verge's 2023 series on Twitter's impact: its news dominance, unique work culture, role in harassment, and humorous legacy."
-summary: There is this really well-written collection of articles on [2023, the year Twitter died](https://www.theverge.com/c/23972308/twitter-x-death-tweets-history-elon-musk) on The Verge.
+summary: There is this really well-written collection of articles on 2023, the year Twitter died on The Verge.
 date: 2023-12-17T13:18:54+07:00
 publishDate: 2023-12-17T13:18:54+07:00
-lastmod: 2023-12-17T15:06:21+07:00
+lastmod: 2023-12-17T18:14:34+07:00
 resources:
 - title: The year Twitter died
   src: header.jpg